List of Child's Play characters: Nurse Carlos

 (played by Zak Santiago) - is a nurse at the Harrogate mental facility.
 Appears in Cult of Chucky.

 Claudia

 (played by Bethany Simons-Danville) - is a little girl imagined by Glen, and was part of his murderous fantasy nightmare in which he massacres her family.
 Appears in Seed of Chucky.

 Caroline Cross

-(played by Carina London Battrick) - the younger daughter of Michelle and Nathan Cross and Lexy's little sister, who develops a hyperfixation on Chucky after watching him at a talent show.
+(played by Carina London Battrick) - The younger daughter of Michelle and Nathan Cross and Lexy's little sister, who was born and raised in Hackensack, New Jersey with her older biological sister.
+She is a gifted little girl but unknown to both her biological parents and her older biological sister, she has both psychopathic tendencies and sociopathic tendencies which remained dormant for years of her whole life until Chucky triggered them.
+From the first moment Caroline saw Chucky, she becomes enamored and obsessed with Chucky and develops a hyper fixation and both a close bond and a special connection towards him.
+Chucky murdered both of Caroline's biological parents, but she still stays on his side and later becomes his accomplice, sidekick, helper, minion, protégé, apprentice, his follower, his current and permeant best friend, and both his and Tiffany’s adopted daughter, as well as Glen’s and Glenda’s adopted sister.
+Caroline also later becomes the second arch-nemesis of her older biological sister Lexy Cross, Devon Evans, and Jake Wheeler.
+Appears in the TV series.

 D

 David Collins

-(played by Gordon Michael Woolvett) - friend of Jesse and Jade.
+(played by Gordon Michael Woolvett) - a friend of Jesse and Jade.
 David is inadvertently killed by Chucky and Tiffany when they reveal themselves.
 David runs onto the freeway in a panic and is killed by a passing semi.
 Appears in Bride of Chucky.

 Diane

-(played by Janet Kidder) - is a part of a con-artist couple, with her husband Russ.
+(played by Janet Kidder) - is part of a con artist couple, with her husband Russ.
 Appears in Bride of Chucky.